hashicorp/terraform-provider-aws/docs/contributing/error-handling.md

 )
 ```

-Then code references can implement it via:
+Then referencing code can use it via:

 ```go
 // imports